awubshet/awubshet.github.io/blog/parquet_partitions.md

 myData2Df.write.format("parquet").partitionBy("cat").mode("overwrite").save("hdfs:///parquet_test/mydata2_p.parquet")
 ```

 Now let's read these two parquet files and compare query times.
 For each of the time measurements below, the spark shell is restarted so that there is no caching.
+The average times elapsed are shown as a comment on the next line.
 ```scala
 val myData2 = spark.read.format("parquet").load("hdfs://hb01rm01-np.pod06.wdc01.cxa.ibmcloud.com:9000/cxa/parquet_test/mydata2.parquet")
 // 2.455856714 s time needed to setup the meta data